Ed Sullivan Theater: Radio Theater No. 3

 The radio network began broadcasting from the Manhattan in September 1936, moving in broadcast facilities it had leased in the NBC Studios at Rockefeller Center.
 The debut broadcast was the Major Bowes Amateur Hour.
 In February 1937, the Manhattan Theatre became CBS Radio Theater No. 3 after the network acquired the Golden Theatre, which was labeled as theater number 1.
 The theater was subsequently known as the CBS Radio Playhouse.
 A New York Times reporter wrote in 1943 that the onetime memorial to Oscar Hammerstein was now "another kind of shrine" on Saturday nights.
 At the time, teenagers often congregated at the playhouse to hear Frank Sinatra.
-The comedy program The Fred Allen Show was also broadcast at CBS Radio Theater No. 3.
+The comedy program The Fred Allen Show was also broadcast at CBS Radio Theater No. 3, as was the wartime variety show Command Performance.